NewthanGuy/CMDV5/README.md

-CmdV5 IS now on github
+CmdV5 is now on github

-Its The Newer then cmdv4
+It is an updated version based on the latest version of CMDV4

-I Hope you enjoy CmdV5
+We hope you enjoy CMDV5

-Everything IS Coded by Windfuf/Zinffo
+Everything is coded by Windfuf/Zinffo

-Good_night_forever Owns CmdV5 and CmdV4 but its coded by windfuf
+Good_night_forever owns CmdV5 and CmdV4 but its coded by windfuf

-Shoutout for Windfuf for being Cool and coding CmdV5 and CmdV4
+Shoutout for Windfuf for being cool and coding CmdV5 and CmdV4

 windfuf helped Improve CmdV4 and CmdV5 and Kills bugs and glitches